AmigoCDT/Salient-Net/SSANet/SSANet_en.md

 ![SE_ResNet_Inception](./pics/SE_ResNet_Inception.jpg)

 In this paper, we introduce a new attentation unit - Squash and Spatial Attentation (SSA) module, which can combine the channel-wise and spatial-wise information.
-The SSA-module is proposed with the target of extracting better representations by low cost (few parameters, low computing cost) and fullly-compatibility with CNN architectures.
+The SSA-module is proposed with the target of extracting better representations by low cost (few parameters, low computing cost) and full-compatibility with CNN architectures.

 The SSA module is illustrated in Fig. 2, For the input X, we can obtain each feature map's globel information by Squash operation, e.g. global average pooling, which produces a channel descriptor by aggregating feature maps across their spatial dimensions (H × W) [4].
 Then we regard the Squash operator's output as the weight or convlutional kernals of each channel in X, combining all channels together to get the saliency map.
 So the saliency map combine channel-wise and spatial-wise information, we resume the saliency map as the weight of all channel in X, recalibrate the input X by the saliency map.